 Robinson’s Requiem sports what has to be one of the worst titles in gaming.
 Oh, it makes sense once you delve into the game, but I can’t imagine too many people got past frowning at the box cover and then promptly forgetting the name.
 Some highly unconventional gameplay surely didn’t help its popularity, with some contemporary reviews bemoaning its “meaningless wandering.”
 This isn’t a fair assessment, and misses the point.
 Robinson’s Requiem is a very creative attempt at making an adventure with real consequence – if you’re up to the challenge and associated frustration.

-You play as a “Robinson” – a galactic wildcatter in a distant fascist future, colloquially named after famed literary adventurer Smokey Robinson (no!).
+You play as a “Robinson” – a galactic wildcatter in a distant fascist future, colloquially named after legendary Motown singer Smokey Robinson (no!).
 These Robinsons are sent to explore potentially-habitable planets, live off the land for a bit, and evaluate their prospects for colonization.
-It’s important work to the future government, and after putting in their strenuous and dangerous time in the service of society, they are treated to a hero’s welcome back on Earth – a Robinson’s Requiem.
+It’s important work to the future government, so after putting in their strenuous and dangerous time in the service of society, they are treated to a hero’s welcome back on Earth – a Robinson’s Requiem.

 In terms of gameplay, Robinson’s Requiem is something like a simulation/RPG hybrid, but can most efficiently be described as a survival simulator.
 The Nintendo DS series Lost in Blue, or even Minecraft to some extent, really offer the only contemporary examples.
 Minus Minecraft’s shelter building and world deformation, many of the same concepts apply.
 You will need to forage for food to keep your health up.
 You will need to find a safe place to sleep every night.
 You will need to scavenge materials and combine them into helpful gear, like bows and arrows, torches, or fur clothing.
 And you will need to give a wide fucking berth to all the nasty native critters on the planet, all of whom are well-suited to ruining your day (and body) if you’re unprepared.